Q. Why is a ranger working at another lake higher graded than I am? We do the same thing!

 Q. How can I search and apply for jobs?

 A. Job searches today are easier than ever.
 Many jobs within the government are listed on the OPM Website.
 Each announcement will tell you how to apply.
+You can search by location, agency, series or job title.

 Q. Does a selecting official have to interview candidates?
 If one candidate is interviewed, do all members of the list have to be interviewed?